There’s no question, we want to prevent dis – ease.

 Coconut oil is great on many fronts.
-The main saturated fat in cocnut oil is lauric, known as a medium chain fatty acid.
+The main saturated fat in coconut oil is lauric acid.
 These fats are good to burn for quick energy, actually BOOST metabolism (leading some to lose weight) and increase levels of HDL.
 It’s also considered a great anti-fungal agent, so can be excellent for yeast and other pathogens in the intestines.
-And it’s really amazing for your skin; put some on and try it for yourself!
+And it’s really amazing for your skin.

 Certain whole plant foods are particularly beneficial to include in everyday meals.
 Much of this information comes from Rebecca Wood’s excellent resource, The Whole Foods Encyclopedia.

 Historically and nutritionally, this is the most important vegetable family.
 At the pinnacle of phytochemical research, this family includes plants with four petaled flowers which form a cross, thus the Latin name, crucifer.
 Their known phytonutrients aid the enzymes that detoxify carcinogens.
 Dark green leaves contain the most phyto-chemicals, so go for kales, collards, arugula and Brussels sprouts.